OpenDataManchester/OSTFD/docs/schema/multipacks.md

 ---
 title: Multipacks
-description: Multipacks contain multiple identical packaging items within OSTFD.
+description: Multipacks contain multiple identical garments within OSTFD.
 # status: updated
 ---

 # Multipacks

 The multipacks schema contains information regarding the multipacks that are used to create loads.
-These are created from a number of either identical or different complete packages from the complete packaging schema.
+These are created from a number of either identical or different garments from the fashion and textile products schema.

 !!! note "Optional"